slco-2016/ch-courtsms/deploy/README.md

 ## Steps for creating a new deployment of Clientcomm from scratch
 1. Create an S3 bucket + IAM user for terraform state sharing (e.g.
-   `clientcomm-terraform-multnomah`).
+   `clientcomm-terraform-unique`).
 Put its access key and secret access key into lastpass with "terraform" in the name.
 Enable versioning on the bucket.
 2. Create an IAM user that can access the bucket and only the bucket.
    [Here's an example policy](example-iam-policy-terraform-state.json)